queryluke/masseffect-5e-data/text/en/bestiary/adjutant.md

       id: grappler
     - name: Innate Powercasting
       text: >-
-        The adjutant's innate powercasting ability is Charisma (power save DC 12, +4 to hit with power attacks).
+        The adjutant's innate powercasting ability is Wisdom (power save DC 12, +4 to hit with power attacks).
 It can innately cast the following
         powers:
       id: innate-powercasting